MaaAssistantArknights/MaaAssistantArknights/docs/en/TASK_SCHEMA.md

                                             //      - ClickRect:        Clicking in the specified rectangle.
 See the specificRect field, not recommended
                                             //      - SwipeToTheLeft:   Swiping to the left
                                             //      - SwipeToTheRight:  Swiping to the right
+                                            //      - SlowlySwipeToTheLeft:   Slowly swiping to the left
+                                            //      - SlowlySwipeToTheRight:  Slowly swiping to the right

         "sub": [ "SubTaskName1", "SubTaskName2" ],
                                             // Subtasks, optional.
 Will be executed in the order of the list after execution of the current task.